-- Major projects, a unit test, a research paper, a speech, etc. - Can happen in class or outside of class.
+It explains what an Advanced, Proficient, or Basic level of mastery is needed for a specific assignment, test, or project.
 If I work with a group on a project, do we all get the same grade?
 No. Work done in groups will be graded individually.
 Group grades are never used.
 How do I earn grades on an assessment?

-Teachers assess multiple levels of assessments.

-learning K - 12.
-Secondary teachers create leveled formative and summative (Advanced, Proficient, Basic) ADVANCED is when you did all the work and exceed what you're supposed to do.
-You have performed consistently at a high level of difficulty. complexity, or fluency that is above the expected course content/grade level standard.
+Teachers assess multiple levels of learning K - 12.
+Secondary teachers create leveled formative and summative assessments.
+(Advanced, Proficient, Basic) ADVANCED is when you did all the work and exceed what you're supposed to do.
+You have performed consistently at a high level of difficulty, complexity, or fluency that is above the expected course content/grade level standard.
 PROFICIENT is when you did what you are supposed to do.
 You have performed at the level of difficulty, complexity, or fluency that is at the expected course content/grade level standard.
 BASIC is when you understand the content information and vocabulary.
 You have performed at the level of difficulty on some of the expected course content/grade level standards, but not all.